 Basis of Design: Edwards model SIGA-PD.

-Duct Detector Housing
+Duct Detector Housing:

 Provide smoke detector duct housing assemblies to mount an analog/addressable detector along with a standard, relay or isolator detector mounting base.
 The housing shall also protect the measuring chamber from damage and insects.
 The housing shall utilize an air exhaust tube and an air sampling inlet tube that extends into the duct air stream up to ten feet.
 Drilling templates and gaskets to facilitate locating and mounting the housing shall also be provided.
 The housing shall be finished in baked red enamel.
 Remote alarm LED indicators and remote test stations shall be provided.